Rahn20/mvc/README.md

 # mvc

-Two games, Game21 and Yatzy
+2 games, Game21 and Yatzy